This Greek Orzo Salad is packed to the brim with flavour and is so simple to make!

 To serve, I love stirring in a final squeeze of lemon juice at the end to lift the dish.
 The salad is quite tangy in the first instance, but it mellows out as it rests.

-You can serve this as a main for Lunch, but also works nicely as a Side too.
+You can serve this as a main for Lunch, but it also works nicely as a Side too.
+Here’s some of my favourite mains to serve alongside:

 How to make Greek Orzo Pasta Salad (Full Recipe & Video)